- Impact Factor: 1.345

 - Submit here

-Geriatric Orthopaedic Surgery & Rehabilitation (GOS) is an online, open access, peer-reviewed journal that provides clinical information concerning musculoskeletal conditions affecting the aging population.
-GOS focuses on care of geriatric orthopaedic patients and their subsequent rehabilitation.
-Primary readership includes orthopaedic surgeons and anesthesiologists, geriatricians, and other physicians.
+Geriatric Orthopaedic Surgery & Rehabilitation (GOS) is a peer-reviewed open access journal that provides clinical information concerning musculoskeletal conditions affecting geriatric orthopaedic patients, including care and subsequent rehabilitation.
+Please see the Aims and Scope tab for further information.

 This journal is a member of the Committee on Publication Ethics (COPE).

 Please see the Submission Guidelines tab for more information on how to submit your article to the journal.